 HOW MUCH FASTING IS TOO MUCH?

 Fasting longer than 24 hours can be tough, and you may not feel well if you push it beyond that.
 For some, even the 16 / 8 Method is extreme.
 The rule of thumb is to experiment with the fasting methods and see which one works best for your schedule and leaves you feeling the healthiest every day.
+Remember, our female bodies react differently than men’s do.
+With reproductive hormones like progesterone and estrogen and life stages like pregnancy and menopause, we want fasting to work with us, not against us.

 WHAT IS THE BEST MEAL TO START AND END YOUR FAST WITH?